samirkumardas/jmuxer/README.md

 *onError* - function.
 Will be fired if jMuxer encounters any buffer related errors.

-*onVideoFeedError* - function.
-Will be fired if jMuxer encounters any video feeding related errors.
+*onMissingVideoFrames* - function.
+Will be fired if jMuxer encounters any missing video frames.

-*onAudioFeedError* - function.
-Will be fired if jMuxer encounters any audio feeding related errors.
+*onMissingAudioFrames* - function.
+Will be fired if jMuxer encounters any missing audio frames.

 *debug* - true/false.
 Will print debug log in browser console.
 Default is false.